basementsoftware.com | Sean Molley's Home Page

 Along with myriad local RPGA game days and conventions, I was a co-founder of The Gathering, an annual feature of the Origins Game Fair.
 The single convention that I've attended the most often over the years is probably Winter Fantasy, which is ably managed by the good folks over at Baldman Games.
 In particular, you should check out the Herald's Guild of DMs which has many great articles and other resources.

 I enjoy solving puzzles.
 (That might be a slight understatement.)
 I am a member of the National Puzzlers' League.
 I solve an awful lot of cryptic crosswords and crossword puzzles and variety word puzzles and meta-crosswords.
+I read puzzle magazines and puzzle blogs.
 I play in puzzle hunts like the MIT Mystery Hunt.
-(My team, Setec Astronomy, wrote the 2017 Mystery Hunt.)
+(My team, Setec Astronomy, includes folks who have won the Hunt many times, but during the 10+ years that I've been a member, we won in 2016 and 2018 and therefore wrote the 2017 and 2019 Mystery Hunts.)
 If you like solving puzzles, you should see whether Puzzled Pint or DASH is already running in your city -- and if it isn't, why not volunteer?
-I helped organize DASH 8 and DASH 9 in Atlanta and am planning to do the same for DASH 10 in 2018.
+I helped organize DASHes 8, 9, 10, and 11 in Atlanta and plan to do the same for DASH 12 in September 2025.

 I have been programming computers for a long time, much of it building software for the healthcare industry.
-More recently I have been working on a startup.
+I have had the good fortune to be a part of multiple successful exits (and a few that were less successful, but I still appreciated the experience and the people I got to work with).
+Since October 2023 I have been the CTO of Rialtic, an Atlanta-based startup.
+Our first product is a payment accuracy service.
 If we have worked together in the past, please feel free to connect with me on LinkedIn.
 (If I don't know you, then I apologize in advance for declining your request to connect, but I only accept connections from people I know.)